open-telemetry/opentelemetry.io/content/en/blog/2024/go-opentelemetry-io.md

 ## What you might notice

 There is the possibility of the [go.opentelemetry.io] domain experiencing downtime during this transition.
-If this happens, you may see projects that import `go.opentelemetry.io` modules failing to compile.
+If this happens, you might see projects that import `go.opentelemetry.io` modules failing to compile.

 This could occur due to several factors, including delays in DNS propagation or